Having issues with Kodi?

 Kodi repositories are usually installed by providing a path to the source.
 Sometimes you might find that once the source has been added, you’ll see a popup telling you that it couldn’t be accessed.

-If the address has been entered correctly, more often than not, the repository has gone offline or been moved to a new address.
+If the address has been entered correctly (and you’re sure you have internet access), more often than not, the repository has gone offline or been moved to a new address.
 You can test this by opening the source address in your browser; if the folder is empty or not found, that’s the root of your issue.
 Try researching the repo to see if it has been moved but bear in mind that alternative hosts are not always trustworthy.

 Kodi can’t install an addon

 If you’ve managed to install a repo, but an addon fails to install, there are several possible causes.
 The addon may be outdated or no longer supported by its developers.
 In this scenario there’s very little you can do.
-Older versions may still be hosted elsewhere, such as the SuperRepo repository, but these aren’t guaranteed to work and the older an addon gets, the more risk it poses to your system when installed.
+Older versions may still be hosted elsewhere, but these aren’t guaranteed to work and the older an addon gets, the more risk it poses to your system when installed.

 It’s also possible that the addon has uninstalled dependencies.
 These are additional addons that are required for the initial addon to work.
-That said, addons that have these dependencies are not official and pose significant risk to your system’s security.
-For this reason, we’d advise against installing them in the first place.
+That said, addons that have these dependencies are usually not official so we recommend you do a little digging to see what exactly each does.

-Video frequently stutters or loads for a long time
+Videos frequently stutter or load for a long time

 The majority of the time, a weak network signal or slow internet speeds are the cause of streaming problems.
 This has been covered in more detail in our Kodi buffering article, so it might be a good idea to start there.